FormidableLabs/spectacle/README.markdown

 });
 ```

-The returned theme object can then be passed to the `Spectacle` tag via the `theme` prop, and will override the default styles.
+The returned theme object can then be passed to the `Deck` tag via the `theme` prop, and will override the default styles.

 <a name="tag-api"></a>
 ## Tag API